DietSodaSoft/yail/README.md

 ### DataService.query

 Query is a bit like findByField, but much more powerful.
-You can cascade restrictions on different fields, even including a primitive 'like' syntax.
-The usual return fields, page number, page limit and returned collection applies.
+You can cascade restrictions on different fields using a DataServiceQueryFilter, even including a primitive 'like' syntax.
+The filter object can then provide for you a Query operation to then appropriately set the usual return fields, page number, page limit and returned collection applies.
+Alternatively, the same filter object can return a Operation which will return an integer: the total count of records matching that filter.
+This is useful to know how many "pages" to expect.

-        // find all contacts with a first name starting with 'A' final DataServiceQueryOperation<Contact> finder =
+        // find all contacts with a first name starting with 'A' final DataServiceQueryFilter<Contact> filter = DataServiceQueryFilter.builder(Contact.class)
-				new DataServiceQueryOperation<Contact>(Contact.class)
 		             .fieldLike(Contact.Field.FirstName, "A", Like.after)
-		             .customFieldLike("DogName", "Ral", Like.after;
+		             .customFieldLike("DogName", "Ral", Like.after);

+        final Integer count = client.call(filter.count());
+        System.out.println("FindByQuery count: " + count);

+		final DataServiceQueryOperation<Contact> finder = filter.query();

         System.out.println("FindByQuery: " );
-        for(Contact contact: client.call(finder)){
+        for(Contact contact: client.autoPage(finder)){
             System.out.println(contact);
         }